adamfreedma/fps/README.md

-# fps
+# First person shooter

-first person shooter
+Junior cyber project (2022).

-cyber project 2022.
+multiplayer game in python using sockets, pygame and opengl.